The Board of Directors of Friends of Cranberry Hospice has decided, due to many contributing factors, not to hold the Festival of Trees this year.

 Although there will be no 2013 Festival of Trees, part of the tradition will continue with the Tree of Lights brightly shining in the main lobby of Jordan Hospital this holiday season. $5 lights and $25 candles may be purchased and donations to Friends of Cranberry Hospice will be welcome.
 All proceeds from the Tree of Lights will go to Cranberry Hospice.

 We are dedicated to the mission of Cranberry Hospice and hope you will continue your support of them.
 We are in the process of re-evaluating the Festival of Trees event.

-In the 21 year history of the Festival of Trees, the Friends of Cranberry Hospice have donated over $1,500,000 to Cranberry Hospice to provide hospice services to patients and families in the communities of Bourne, Bridgewater, Carver, Duxbury, Halifax, Hanover, Hanson, Kingston, Lakeville, Marshfield, Middleboro, Pembroke, Plymouth, Plympton, Sandwich, Scituate, and Wareham.
+In the 23 year history of the Festival of Trees, the Friends of Cranberry Hospice have donated over $1,500,000 to Cranberry Hospice to provide hospice services to patients and families in the communities of Bourne, Bridgewater, Carver, Duxbury, Halifax, Hanover, Hanson, Kingston, Lakeville, Marshfield, Middleboro, Pembroke, Plymouth, Plympton, Sandwich, Scituate, and Wareham.

 Your tax-deductible donation to the Festival of Trees benefits Cranberry Hospice’s Children’s Bereavement Program as well as Direct Patient Care.
-You can share in the magic of the Annual Festival of Trees in many ways.

 Cranberry Hospice is dedicated to helping patients with life-limiting illnesses spend their final days at home surrounded, supported and comforted by the people they love.
 In addition, it provides a means of maintain ing dignity and quality of life.